Finding a job is challenging in itself. Finding a job when you have a criminal record or a felony is even more difficult. But it’s not impossible.

 The US Army, Navy, Marine Corps, Air Force, Coast Guard, and the Canadian Armed Forces have all hired people with criminal records.

 Whether or not you qualify will partially depend on the number of convictions you have, what your convicted offenses were, as well as when the crime took place.
-You also can’t currently be in jail, facing criminal charges, or on probation or parole.
+You also can’t currently be in jail or serving a prison sentence, facing criminal charges, or be on probation or parole.

 But if you meet the mental and physical requirements and are granted a felony waiver (or record suspension in Canada), you can have a very rewarding career in the military.

-The military offers a variety of roles that don’t include going to combat, such as administration, food services, driving, maintenance, health care, and communications.
+The military offers various roles that don’t include going to combat, such as administration, food services, driving, maintenance, health care, and communications.

 Driving & Trucking Companies